-Up to 70 percent of stroke survivors experience cognitive deficits $^{15, 16}$, while approximately one third develop aphasia. $^{17, 18}$
+Up to 70 percent of stroke survivors experience cognitive deficits^{15, 16}, while approximately one third develop aphasia.^{17, 18}

-Ideally, services that are treating stroke patients should have access to neuropsychologists, or clinical psychologists that have an understanding of how to deal with the cognitive and communication deficits that can occur following stroke.
-Regardless, it is critical that all members of the multidisciplinary team are able to recognise mood issues and know how to manage them, even if it means simply referring the patient on to other health professionals using the identified pathway.
+Ideally, services treating stroke patients should have access to neuropsychologists, or clinical psychologists with an understanding of how to deal with the cognitive and communication deficits that can occur following stroke.
+Regardless, it is critical all members of the multidisciplinary team are able to recognise mood issues and know how to manage them, even if it means simply referring the patient on to other health professionals using an identified pathway.

-In Australia, unlike in Europe and the UK, there is no published post-stroke mood assessment pathway.
+In Australia, unlike in Europe and the United Kingdom, there is no published post-stroke mood assessment pathway.
 In addition, while there is clear evidence for psychological interventions and pharmacological treatment for mood disorders in the general population, the evidence for such interventions in people following stroke is limited.

-Cognitive behavioural therapy (CBT) is one of the most established psychological therapies used in the general population; however, to date, studies that have employed CBT to treat mood disorders post-stroke have had little success.
-It has been suggested that these studies failed to address the cognitive and communication deficits that can occur following stroke, and that randomised controlled trials employing a modified CBT approach are needed.9
+Cognitive behavioural therapy (CBT) is one of the most established psychological therapies used in the general population; however, to date, studies employing CBT to treat mood disorders post-stroke have had little success.
+It has been suggested these studies failed to address the cognitive and communication deficits that can occur following stroke, and that randomised controlled trials employing a modified CBT approach are needed.9